canada-ca/open-source-logiciel-libre/en/directives/open-source-software.md

 ### The expected results of this directive are as follows

 * Enable greater flexibility in the management of information and communication technologies (ICT).
+(Too vague, need quantifiable results)
+* Increased use of open source software by departments and agencies. (syntax)
-* Support and increase collaboration with other public administrations in Canada and around the world.
+* Support and increase collaboration with department, agencies and other public administrations in Canada and around the world, including society as a whole.
 * Canadians are able to reuse and contribute to open source software used by the GC to support meaningful engagement with their government and communities.
 * Improve the overall availability of re-usable technology within government and society.